A to Z of waste and recycling

 You can pass your unwanted bicycle to friends, relatives or neighbours to be re-used, alternatively cyclerecycle will take any bikes, parts and accessories (except for helmets) as long as they are in a reasonable condition.
-You can drop bikes off at the Alternative Technology Centre by appointment - but you must ring first on 01422 842 121 (Alternative Technology Centre, Hebble End Mill, Hebden Bridge, HX7 6HJ).
+You can drop bikes off by appointment - but you must ring first on 01422 842 121 (Unit 7 Victoria Works, Victoria Road, Hebden Bridge HX7 8LN).

 Glass bottles and jars can be deposited in your recycling box and placed at the kerbside every week - please refer to your calendar or the Collection day finder.